dwyl/PWA-Liveview/README.md

 The CRDT based page (stock emulation) leverages `Yjs` and `y_ex` server-side.
 The local-state alternative (flight map emulation) is powered by `Valtio`.

-Offline first solutions naturally offloads most of the UI logic to JavaScript and uses `Vite` as the bundler.
+Offline first solutions naturally offloads most of the UI logic to JavaScript.
+LiveView renders "hooks".

+It uses `Vite` as the bundler.

-While it can be extended to support multiple pages, dynamic page handling has not yet been tested or implemented.
+> While it can be extended to support multiple pages, dynamic page handling has not yet been tested nor implemented.

 ## Table of Contents